BoyceLab/DataSharingInABox/docs/data-readiness.md

 # ✅ Data Sharing Readiness Assessment

-!!! warning "Disclaimer"
-    This is **sample content only**.
-It is intended as a general framework for registry holders or patient advocacy groups to evaluate data sharing readiness.
-    Please consult your legal, IRB, or data governance advisors before using this tool in a live environment.

 !!! tip "Purpose of This Checklist"
     This page helps registry holders or patient advocacy groups assess their **data sharing readiness** by reviewing data assets, documentation, infrastructure, and governance practices.
     It is especially useful if your registry includes **multiple data sources** (e.g., EHR, surveys, biosamples, imaging, omics).